Bob-Playground/WWDC-Stuff/2019/423-Optimizing-App-Launch/Optimizing-App-Launch-Edited.md

 So, let's go ahead and defer that work.

 Where should we defer it to?
-Perhaps the didSelectRowAt callback, which is invoked when the user taps on a cell.
+Perhaps the `didSelectRowAt` callback, which is invoked when the user taps on a cell.

-So, at this point, we've made several enhancements, or optimizations, to Star Searcher.
+So, at this point, we've made several enhancements, or optimizations, to **Star Searcher**.
 So, let's go ahead and re-profile it.

-Now one thing to note here is that as you make incremental changes, you should consistently remeasure and re-profile as you make progress.
-That way, you can actually understand the exact impact of your incremental change set.
+**Now one thing to note here is that as you make incremental changes, you should consistently remeasure and re-profile as you make progress.
+That way, you can actually understand the exact impact of your incremental change set. **

 But for the sake of his demo, we've actually aggregated all the changes into one for the sake of time and boom.
-There's a little UI glitch, but we can immediately see that our launch is under 500 milliseconds.
+There's a little UI glitch, but we can immediately see that our launch is under **500 milliseconds**.

+## Use XCTest to measure launch performance (cold launch)

-Now, as I said earlier, the profiling mechanism does come with a cost of its own.
-So, to get a better understanding of what our users would experience, let's go ahead and leverage the new XCTest APIs to measure our launch performance within our test.
+Now, as I said earlier, the **profiling mechanism does come with a cost of its own**.
+So, to get a better understanding of what our users would experience, let's go ahead and **leverage the new XCTest APIs to measure our launch performance within our test**.

-With just a few lines of code, we can actually integrate launch performance tests, or any performance tests, with an XCTest.
+With just a few lines of code, we can actually integrate launch performance tests, or any performance tests, with an `XCTest`.

 Let's go ahead and kick this off.

-Now at this point, XCTest will do one throwaway launch attempt, which cancels out the variance that would come about by cold launches.
+Now at this point, **XCTest will do one throwaway launch attempt, which cancels out the variance that would come about by cold launches.**

-Afterwards, it will do the specified number of iterations or by default five iterations of launches and measure the time it took.
+Afterwards, it will do the specified number of iterations or **by default five iterations** of launches and measure the time it took.

 Afterwards, it will produce a nice statistics of that data.
-It's going to take a few minutes for the test to complete, and now we've taken the launch of Star Searcher from 2.5 seconds to just over 300 milliseconds.
+It's going to take a few minutes for the test to complete, and now we've **taken the launch of Star Searcher from 2.5 seconds to just over 300 milliseconds**.

 And to wrap up the demo, I'd like to show you what this actually looks like on the UI.